RocketMod/Rocket/Farewell.md

 ### Beginnings
 Sven "fr34kyn01535" was initially helping "Kunii" with the kLoader.
 The kLoader was an experiment that was built on a loose Unturned 2 game hack framework.
-Technically it consisted of an patcher that would introduce new MSIL instructions into the major Unturned game binaries to allow for loading an additonal payload.
+Technically it consisted of an patcher that would inject new MSIL instructions into the major Unturned game binaries to allow for loading an additonal payload.
 "Kunii" had no time to put alot of work into this project, so Sven decided to rewrite his attempts in order to launch this as a full fledged plugin loader.
 "Kunii" left the project in early 2015.